 C. Classification Accuracy

 Using the selected parameters, we performed CSP on the filtered training set.
-Next, the features of the training set were used to train a linear-SVM.
-Then we obtained the testing accuracy on the testing set features.
+Then, the features of the training set were used to train a linear-SVM.
+We then obtained the testing accuracy on the testing set features.